• An addendum to Rule 3 regarding fan-translated works of things such as Web Novels has been made. Please see here for details.

 The wisps of silver light swirled and merged, it formed an approximation of a cloud- ethereal and amorphous, like a lumpy marshmallow of morning mist.
 Albeit one with what looked like two foggy cat ears and a tail on top.

-Dyllaine's heart lurched in her throat, as the shimmering marshmallow of light collided with the ground below him- it dug into the dirt, it compressed, and his face was left an inch from the ground.
+Dyllaine's heart lurched in his throat, as th marshmallow of light collided with the ground below him- it dug into the dirt, it compressed, and his face was left an inch from the ground.
 Green eyes practically aglow with silver light as rivulets of sweat touched the ground.

-His spark's light drained out of his limbs like a deluge of silver life- burning heat ran up his arms as the expenditure of his light sliced through his reserves like a madman with a knife- the cold of exertion slowly settled into the marrow of his bones as the Shimmering field of silver vapor shuddered and his body lurched forward.
+His light drained out of his limbs like a deluge of silver life- as an exhaustive heat ran up his arms.
+The expenditure of his light sliced through his reserves like a madman with a knife- the cold of exertion slowly settled into the marrow of his bones.
+The field of radiant silver vapor shuddered and his body lurched forward.

 The splat against the grass became a bounce, and his form leapt straight ahead!
-With a loud yelp, his body collided with a figure of orange and pink.
+With a loud yelp, his body collided with a figure of orange, white and pink.

 SMACK.
 THUD.